Geometry of polarised varieties: Introduction

 \end{itemize} Then $|m'N+L|$ and $|K_X+m'N+L|$ define birational maps for any natural number $m'\ge m$ and any integral pseudo-effective divisor $L$.
 In particular, the volume $\vol(N)\ge \frac{1}{m^d}$. \end{cor}

 A yet special case of this is when $B=0$, say when $\Phi=\{0\}$, in which case $m$ depends only on $d$.

 Note that the corollary only assumes klt singularities rather than $\epsilon$-lc.
 In fact, we will see that such $X$ automatically have $\epsilon$-lc singularities for some $\epsilon>0$ depending only on $d$ (this follows from [\ref{HMX2}]), so we can apply Theorem \ref{t-eff-bir-nefbig-weil} immediately after taking a minimal model of $N$.
-Alternatively, we can simply apply Theorem \ref{t-eff-bir-nefbig-klt}.

 The corollary was proved by Jiang [\ref{Jiang-CY}] in dimension 3 when $X$ is a Calabi-Yau with terminal singularities.
 His proof is entirely different as it relies on the Riemann-Roch theorem for 3-folds with terminal singularities.
 More special cases for 3-folds were obtained earlier by Fukuda [\ref{Fukuda}] and Oguiso-Peternell [\ref{OP}].
 The smooth surface case goes back to Reider [\ref{Reider}].
 Also see [\ref{KMPP}] for recent relevant results on irreducible symplectic varieties. \\